 The best word to describe the property market over the past few years would be – volatile.
 As residents were released from the lockdowns and restrictions of the pandemic, the country experienced the strongest annual growth in property prices on record in 2021.
 However, skip forward, and 2022 was a very different story.
 With eight successive rate rises throughout last year, the housing market has gone through some dramatic changes and so too has buyer purchasing behaviour.

-Types of Properties being purchased
+Types of properties being purchased

 In the first half of 2022, InfoTrack’s Property Market Update saw a noticeable increase in strata properties.
 In New South Wales (NSW), 50% of First Home Buyer sales were for this property type, a figure that remained steady throughout the year.
 In Queensland (QLD) home unit sales experienced significant growth for 2022, particularly in August when the peak of purchases occurred.
 These insights may come as no surprise, given the financial outlay that a house entails compared to a strata property.
 Many home buyers, especially those who are purchasing for the first time, view a unit or townhouse as an investment that delivers on several key fronts.
 It enables them to enter the property market at a reasonable price point, whilst maintaining the highly sought-after inner-city existence.
 As affordable houses within the city limits continue to be scarce, it’s highly likely that the popularity of strata properties will only increase.